-Camping in cooler temperatures you’ll lose a lot of heat through your head.
-The best lightweight sleeping bag for cold weather will with a built-in hood.
+Camping in colder temperatures you’ll lose a lot of heat through your head.
+The best lightweight sleeping bag for cold weather will be one with a built-in hood.
 When cinched with a drawcord, the hood prevents heat from radiating away.
 Some hoods offer a pillow pocket that you can stuff with clothing to create a pillow.

 Some sleeping bags have small pockets on the inside where you can store small items, such as an MP3 player, watch or glasses, close at hand.

 On some bags, the underside insulation has been replaced with a sleeve to fit a sleeping pad to help you stay on your sleep pad during the night.